 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: "Baptism is the sacrament of regeneration through water in the word." - The Catechism of the Catholic Church 1213

 The Baptism of Infants is celebrated during a Saturday Vigil or Sunday Mass once arranged for in consultation with a priest or deacon, except during Advent and Lent, for children of registered parishioners who participate in a program of formation.
 Godparents are also encouraged to attend this formation if possible.
-For Data for Baptism Register, Selection of Godparents Guide and Godparent Certification forms just click here.
+For Baptism data, Register, Selection of Godparents Guide and Godparent Certification forms just click here.

 The Baptism of Adults is celebrated at the Easter Vigil after Rite of Christian Initiation for Adults (RCIA).
 The Roman Catholic Church recognizes the validity of formerly separated brothers and sisters in Christ who have been baptized with water “In the name of the Father, and of the Son and of the Holy Spirit.”